Solutions to a system of Yang-Baxter matrix equations: Introduction

 will be called as a system of Yang-Baxter matrix equations.
-Yang-Baxter equations are extremely useful equations that have found multiple usages in Physics, computer science, and many areas of pure mathematics.
+Yang-Baxter equations are extremely useful equations that have been found to have multiple uses in physics, computer science, and many areas of pure mathematics.
 This equation arises in the context of physics as, in knot theory, if we take the following braids, which are two among the generators of a braid group, and call the first one $A$ and the second one $B$ as in Figure 1, we see that $ABA=BAB$ as braids in Figure 2.

 This is not a coincidence that the braids satisfy the equation $AXA=XAX$; it was observed by Artin \cite{Artin} (especially in \cite{Artin2}) in his development of the famous and pioneering theory of braid groups.
 As a result of the above relations among the generators of a braid group, it makes sense to study the matrix equation that we call YBE.